California Institute of the Arts: CalArts Extended Studies

 The programing offered ranges from five-week intensive and immersive to open-learning courses—including Massive Open Online Courses—and includes almost everything in between.

 While they had dreams to scale and grow, their back-end systems and reliance on the main campus student information system made serving the students they already had a challenge.
-To realize their goals of expansion, the team at CalArts Extended Studies turned to the Destiny One Student Lifecycle Management (SLM) software platform developed by Modern Campus.
+To realize their goals of expansion, the team at CalArts Extended Studies turned to Modern Campus Lifelong Learning, formerly Destiny One.

 The Administrative Challenges Facing CalArts Extended Studies